Skellig Michael: Monastic

-The site had been dedicated to Saint Michael by at least 1044 (when the death of "Aedh of Scelic-Mhichí" is recorded).
-However, this dedication may have occurred as early as 950, around which time a new church was added to the monastery (typically done to celebrate a consecration) and called Saint Michael's Church.
-The island may have been dedicated to St. Michael, the legendary slayer of serpents, based on a connection to St. Patrick.
-A thirteenth-century German source claims that Skellig was the final location of the battle between St. Patrick and the venomous snakes that plagued Ireland.
+The site had been dedicated to Saint Michael the Archangel by at least 1044 (when the death of Aedh of Scelic-Mhichíl is recorded).
+However, this dedication may have occurred as early as 950, around which time a new church was added to the monastery (typically done to mark a consecration) and named Saint Michael's Church.
+The island may have been dedicated to Saint Michael, the legendary slayer of serpents, based on a link to Saint Patrick.
+A 13th-century German source claims that Skellig was the location of the last battle between Patrick and the venomous snakes that plagued Ireland.

-The island was a regular destination for pilgrims by the early 16th century.
+Skellig Michael was a regular destination for pilgrims by the early 16th century.